fabianbaiertum/microprice-forecasting/README.md

 This also introduces the concept of a multi-level order imbalance on the fly, as the microprice can be written as a function of the midprice, spread and order book imbalance.

 ## Machine Learning models and data preparation
+For the preprocessing, I added the features spread and multi-level order book imbalance to the LOB data set.
+Then I applied fractionally differentiation, to make it stationary, but with minimal memory loss, as proposed by Marcos Lopez de Prado in his book Advances in Financial Machine Learning.
+This improved the performance of the algorithm compared to not using it.

+I tried 3 different models, LSTM, linear regression and MLP with ReLU hidden layers.
+LSTM performed best and beat the baseline models, which were just taking the previous time steps mid price or previous time steps microprice as the prediction.
+The other ML models didn't beat the baseline models.

 ## Forecasting results
-As features, I use spread, multi-level order book imbalance, and the top 5 bid/ask prices and volumes.
-The label is the microprice of the next time step, given the last 20 time steps of the LOB data.
+The label is the microprice 5 time steps in the future, given the last 20 time steps of the LOB data.
+As can be seen in the plot, the LSTM performed best.

 ![Trained Microprice Forecasts](micropriceforecast.png)